Skip to main content

 default:"Medium"

-• Large: Larger display for projection or emphasis
+• Large: Larger display for emphasis or whole-class viewing

 Tilt sensitivity